Contents

 The FSCE 11 plus tests English, maths and creative writing.

-For the comprehension section, children will need to read a short passage of text.
-The following questions will assess how well they understand what they have read, and their ability to analyse and interpret the text.
+For reading comprehension, children will need to read a short passage of text.
+The questions will assess how well they understand what they have read, and their ability to analyse and interpret the text.
 The text could be a piece of fiction or non-fiction.

 Take a look at some example comprehension questions from the FSCE familiarisation guide.